vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ### Augmentations and data post-processing
 We used:
    - Spatial augmentations, namely rotations (we multiplied the history and future waypoints with the corresponding rotation matrix, for consistency) and horizontal flips (we flip history and         future waypoints as well).
 However, applying the equivalent transforms to the history and future waypoints didn't seem to improve performance consistently, thus further investigation is          required.
    - Photometric augmentations, such as color jitter, gaussian blurs, and others.
+   - 1D average pooling (kernel size is 3)
 ### Training
 We used:
    - (linear) warmup for 10% of total steps (i.e., batches), followed by a cosine LR decay.
+   - ADE loss, and the auxiliary depth map loss (weight of 0.05)
+   - wandb for the logging of our hyperparameters, and loss visualization
+   - Early checkpointing
-   -
+   - AdamW optimizer (with regularization)
+   - Dropout (in the transformer decoder and MLP components)